 Virtual Care Options

 We have expanded our virtual care options so patients can get care without ever leaving home.
-Learn more about the types of virtual care options we offer and how to schedule an appointment.
+Learn more about the types of virtual care we offer and how to schedule an appointment.

 What to Know about Surgery

 Extra steps are in place for patients who have surgery scheduled, including additional COVID-19 screening before their surgery.
 Our hospitals have more frequent cleanings for patient rooms as well as common areas, and patients with COVID-19 symptoms are isolated in separate areas away from all other patients.
-While strict limits are in place for visitors, surgery patients are allowed a brief visit in the recovery area after their procedure.
+While strict limits are in place for visitors, surgery patients are allowed a brief visit in the recovery area after their procedures.
 Read more about exceptions to our Visitor Restrictions.